 We will not have additional lactation support in the office.
 Limiting person to person contact is the best strategy for preventing the spread of this virus.

 Only ONE ADULT will be permitted to accompany the infant patient into the office suite and into the exam rooms.
-Any additional adults who accompany the patient will be asked to remain in the waiting room.

 The accompanying adult must wear a mask covering the mouth and nose while in the office suite.